Direction 18: Disposing of provincial public highway through section 58 of the Land Act

 The definition of “highway” describes several ways in which a public way can become a highway, including by application of s.
 13 or s.
 57 of the Land Act.
 As defined by the Act, “highway” means:

-“a public street, road, trail, lane, bridge, trestle, tunnel, ferry landing, ferry approach, any other public way or any other land or improvement that becomes or has become a highway by any of the following:
+a public street, road, trail, lane, bridge, trestle, tunnel, ferry landing, ferry approach, any other public way or any other land or improvement that becomes or has become a highway by any of the following:

-(e) in the case of a road, colouring, outlining or designating the road on a record in such a way that section 13 or 57 of the Land Act applies to that road.”
+(e) in the case of a road, colouring, outlining or designating the road on a record in such a way that section 13 or 57 of the Land Act applies to that road.

 The term “provincial public highway” means any highway that is a rural highway (i.e. a highway outside of a municipality), an arterial highway or a highway referred to in s.
 35(2)(f) of the Community Charter (land on which Provincial works are located).
 As derived from the Act’s definitions, provincial public highway includes road in rural areas that was created under s.
 13 or 57 of the Land Act.

 Thus, after the Transportation Act came into force, provincial public highways created by s.
 13 or s.
-57 of the Land Act are owned by BCFTA and under the administrative control of MOTI.
+57 of the Land Act are owned by BCFTA and under the administrative control of MOTT.
 The minister under the Land Act can no longer use s.
 58 to dispose of a road shown on a Crown grant tracing, unless ownership of the road is returned to government and administrative authority for the road is returned to the minister.

-MOTI continues to dispose of roads, although the process that MOTI has historically used is more expensive and time consuming than dispositions using s.
+MOTT continues to dispose of roads, although the process that MOTT has historically used is more expensive and time consuming than dispositions using s.
 58 of the Land Act.
 A land surveyor must be hired to prepare a plan to define the extent of the highway to be closed.
 Completing the survey is essentially a high transaction cost with no enduring value, as the highway to be closed will in almost all circumstances be consolidated with the surrounding property.
-Other expenses are associated with MOTI administering the land transfer process (e.g. raising title to the land under the closed highway and transferring the land).
+Other expenses are associated with MOTT administering the land transfer process (e.g. raising title to the land under the closed highway and transferring the land).

 Process: Disposing of Provincial Public Highways Through Section 58 of the Land Act